menu: - workshop -> guestDocent -> docents -> jazzcats -> pics -> resources -> contact -> misc

 Scott Hamilton (tenor saxophone)

 Scott Hamilton is one of the most famous and most experienced tenor sax players in these days.
+He definitively is the leading tenor saxophonist in mainstream swing jazz since the 1990s.
+With his great tone and his clear and artful improvisations he plays in the league of Coleman Hawkins, Zoot Sims and Lester Young.
 We can't wait seeing him and listening to him in our workshop days in 2021.

 The following text is from his official website: scotthamiltonsax.com